ibm-cloud-docs/discovery-data/cm-doc-classifier.md

 ## Deploying the document classifier model
 {: #cm-doc-classifier-deploy}

-After model training is completed, deploy the model as an enrichment.
+After the model is trained, deploy the model as an enrichment.

 1. Click the overflow menu icon in the **Actions** column, and then click **Deploy model**.
 Specify the name and other details, and then click **Deploy**.